If someone's treated less favourably Part-time workers

 Sam is a part-time employee on 20 hours a week.
 Sam raises a complaint in writing to their employer that they're not being paid equally compared to a full-time employee doing the same work.
 Their employer dismisses Sam because of this complaint.

-Sam might be able to make a claim for automatic unfair dismissal to an employment tribunal.
+Sam might be able to make a claim for automatically unfair dismissal to an employment tribunal.

-If Sam was legally classed as a worker, they would not be able to claim for unfair dismissal, but might be able to for part-time worker detriment.
+If Sam was legally classed as a worker, they would not be able to claim for unfair dismissal.
+They might be able to claim for part-time worker detriment.

 How employers can avoid treating part-time workers differently